 Affiliate marketing is a form of advertising in which you (the merchant) pay the publisher (the affiliate) for successfully driving traffic, leads or conversions.
 This means that it works on a cost-per-acquisition or performance-based model.
 In most cases, merchants arrange for publishers to promote their products and then give them a commission on every resulting sale.

 Nearly 90% of advertisers say affiliate marketing is an important part of their overall marketing strategy, and it’s expected to become a $6.8 billion industry in 2020 (Digital Global).
-Read on to find out:
+Read on to find out more about what affiliate marketing is, including:

 - How does affiliate marketing work?